Shahid0120/Shahid0120.github.io/_pages/index.md

 author_profile: true
 ---

 Welcome to my blog!
-Gradtae University of New South Wales student studying Mathematics and Marketing, who has a obession with learning!
+Graudate University of New South Wales student studying Mathematics and Marketing, who has a obession with learning!

 This blog is intended to be used as a diary I look back at and see my journey firsthand.
 Of course, another important part of it is to share knowledge across the world.
 It has been my lifelong aspiration to help people learn, from tutoring students and helping peers.
 I hate when someone says, "Oh, this is so hard; I'm never going to get it!"
 Along the journey, I wish to help people understand concepts easier and more intuitively.
 Although my main focus will be on machine learning, I will blog about anything I find interesting!